sanketrahul/Kinect-Rviz-Vive/README.md

 All the steps to carry out this project is described under steps/steps.md

-Credits: This work has been carried out for Google Summer of Code 2018 under mentorship of Prof. Kei Okada (@k-okada)
+Credits: This work has been carried out for Google Summer of Code 2018 under the mentorship of Prof. Kei Okada (@k-okada)